atelierdumobile/appdeploy/README.md

 Network

-	- Improvment of the network upload reliability
+	- Improvement of the network upload reliability
-	- Add cancel button
 	- SSH mode has no progress bar
 	- Dropbox support for sharing
 	- Generate random url for privacy